General terms and conditions with customer information

 The first alternative that occurs is decisive for the time of acceptance.

 The period for accepting the offer begins on the day after the offer is sent by the customer and ends at the end of the fifth day following the sending of the offer.
 If the seller does not accept the customer’s offer within the aforementioned period, this constitutes a rejection of the offer.
 The customer is then no longer bound by his declaration of intent.

-2.5 All entries made are displayed before the order button is clicked and can be viewed by the customer before the order is sent and corrected by pressing the browser’s back button or using the usual mouse and keyboard functions.
+2.6 All entries made are displayed before clicking the order button and can be viewed by the customer before sending the order and corrected by pressing the back button of the browser or the usual mouse and keyboard functions.
 In addition, buttons are available to the customer for correction, if available, which are labeled accordingly.

 3. Prices and terms of payment